ARTICLE I NAME AND GENERAL NATURE

 C. The May meeting of the general membership shall be designated as the "Annual Meeting" of Town and Gown and will be held for the purpose of electing members of the Board of Directors and for the transaction of any other business as required.
 Only those members who were Active members as of the date of the immediately preceding April membership meeting will be eligible to vote at the May (Annual) meeting.

-1. Following the Annual Meeting and prior to the next general membership meeting, all Members of the Board of Directors, to include the newly elected members, shall meet and select the officers for the next year.
-The new fiscal year for Town and Gown will begin on August 1st.
+1. At the first Board meeting following the Annual Meeting, all members of the Board of Directors, to include the newly elected members, shall meet and select the officers for the next year.
+The new fiscal year for Tow begin on August 1st.

 D. Special meetings may be called by the President of Town and Gown upon the request of at least ten (10) members (including Individual honorary members).
 Special meetings may not be scheduled less than two weeks after receipt of the request, in order that all members of the general membership may be notified of the meeting.